-The India Plastics Pact, launched in September 2021, is an initiative developed by the Confederation of Indian Industry (CII) and WWF India.
-The Pact’s Secretariat is managed by CII.
-Within CII, It is anchored at the CII-ITC Centre of Excellence for Sustainable Development (CESD).
-The initiative is supported by WRAP, a global NGO based in the UK.
-WRAP provides operational and technical support to many other Plastics Pacts and leads the UK Plastics Pact.
-The Pact’s vision is to create a world where plastic is valued and doesn’t pollute the environment.
+The India Plastics Pact, a Confederation of Indian Industry initiative, launched in September 2021, unites businesses, governments, NGOs, and citizens to create a circular plastics economy in India.
+The CII-ITC Centre of Excellence for Sustainable Development (CESD) anchors the India Plastics Pact, within CII.
+The India Plastics Pact’s vision is to create a world where plastic is valued and doesn’t pollute the environment.
 The Pact focuses on addressing the barriers to circularity in the plastic packaging sector through four ambitious time-bound targets.

 Define a list of unnecessary or problematic plastic packaging and items and take measures to address them through redesign and innovation